 Like all human beings, children are ruled by their emotional right brain and their logical left brain.
 Helping children to understand and integrate both sides of their brain equips them with an invaluable tool that enables them to lead a more balanced, emotionally stable, and mentally healthy life.
 Even though our goal is to raise calm and happy kids, very often we make mistakes in the moments when our children are at their most vulnerable.
 For example, when our kids throw tantrums, we may attempt to appeal to them through pure logic, instruction, or worse case scenario, by "losing it" ourselves.
 When we comprehend what is going on in our child's brain during these meltdowns, we learn a better way to relate to our children as well as a powerful method to teach them effective tools for coping with their own tumultuous emotions.

-Use the logic of left brain to make sense out of feelings in the right - Simply telling our children to "calm down" or "stop crying" is not an effective way to help them through what Dr. Bryson calls "emotional tsunamis."
-Demanding our kids be rational when they are operating under the influence of their irrational right brains is a mis-attuned effort often made in vain.
+Use logic to make sense of feelings.
+Simply telling our children to "calm down" or "stop crying" is not an effective way to help them through what Dr. Bryson calls "emotional tsunamis."
+Demanding our kids be rational when they are operating under the influence of their irrational right brains is a misattuned effort often made in vain.
 Instead, offer your child empathy.
-Acknowledge that they are feeling bad, scared, frustrated etc. and express that you are sorry they're in pain.
+Acknowledge that they are feeling bad, scared, or frustrated and express that you are sorry they're in pain.
 As they become calmer, ask them to explain what upset them and help guide them through their story, while investigating what triggered the meltdown.

-Keep calm and carry on - We've all either seen or been that mother who is getting into a full-on argument with their two-year-old about putting a sweater on, or that father who is practically throwing his own tantrum as his kid cries over what he's served for lunch.
+Keep calm and carry on.
+We've all either seen or been that mother who is getting into a full-on argument with their 2-year-old about putting a sweater on, or that father who is practically throwing his own tantrum as his kid cries over what he's served for lunch.
 No matter what the scenario, losing our temper is never the solution.
-Letting our emotional right brains take over only teaches our kids to feel as out of control as we're behaving.
+Letting our emotions take over only teaches our kids to feel as out of control as we're behaving.
 Our own unresolved traumas and negative early experiences will constantly inform our reactions to our kids.
 Be aware of what triggers you, and be sure to separate the emotions these events stir up from your kids' independent experience.

 By being more attuned to our kids, understanding their developing mind, and actively seeking out and implementing effective strategies to help them cope, we are doing them a great service in arming them with tools that will not only strengthen their own resilience but will be passed on to future generations.